Beautiful Plants For Your Interior

 Do not skip this first and most basic of exercises, it may seem insignificant now, but it is an especially important part of the ‘whole’ exercise for soil improvement.

 Method 2: The Mudshake Test (Soil Texture)

 Now we are getting a little bit more scientific but still an extremely easy and accurate method of how to find out the ‘soil texture’ in your garden.

 For this method to work you will need the following equipment

-The soil texture by simple definition consists of % sand, % silt and % clay and those 3 parts added together make up the 100% of your soil texture
+The soil texture by simple definition consists of % sand, % silt and % clay and those 3 parts added together make up 100% of your soil texture.

 If you have reached this point in the post ‘how to find out my soil type‘, you should have a very good idea of the soil type and texture in your own garden and or allotment.

-Note this information down somewhere safe with the date, as you can come back to this periodically over the coming weeks, months and years to see how your soil changes over time as you repeat the exercise, as you improve your soil going forward.
+At this point, it will be best to note this information down somewhere safe with the date, as you can come back to this periodically over the coming weeks, months, and years to see how your soil changes over time as you repeat the exercise, as you improve your soil going forward.